developersarm/Conversations/README.md

   client to your desktop client and back within one conversation.
 * [XEP-0237: Roster Versioning](http://xmpp.org/extensions/xep-0237.html) mainly to save bandwidth on poor mobile connections
 * [XEP-0313: Message Archive Management](http://xmpp.org/extensions/xep-0313.html) synchronize message history with the server.
-Catch up with messages that were sent while Conversations was offline.
+Catch up with messages that were sent while Paigaam was offline.
-* [XEP-0352: Client State Indication](http://xmpp.org/extensions/xep-0352.html) lets the server know whether or not Conversations is in the background.
+* [XEP-0352: Client State Indication](http://xmpp.org/extensions/xep-0352.html) lets the server know whether or not Paigaam is in the background.
 Allows the server to save bandwidth by withholding unimportant packages.
 * [XEP-0363: HTTP File Upload](http://xmpp.org/extensions/xep-0363.html) allows you to share files in conferences and with offline contacts.